Texas Sheet Cake

 Bake at 400 for 20 minutes.
 Mine took 30 minutes which was when a toothpick inserted in the center came out clean.

 About 5-10 minutes before cake is done, make icing: Place cocoa powder in a saucepan over low heat.
 Add butter and half-and-half.

 Once the sauce has come to a boil and has started to thicken, turn heat to low.
 Add vanilla and chopped nuts.

 The icing is thick and fudge-like.
 You will have to keep it at a very low temperature until you are ready to spread it on the cake or it will harden prematurely.

-Chocolate Fudge Cake with Chocolate Nut Icing is a great dessert to serve company.
+Texas Sheet Cake is a great dessert to serve company.

 I cut the cake down into 48 large servings.
 If you like fudge you will love having a fudgy, chocolate cake with fudge icing!

 Here’s the recipe.